-- Whether they have been resolved following a formal procedure, or they have proceeded to a panel hearing; - Actions taken by the Academy as a result of the complaints (regardless of whether they are upheld); and - Correspondence, statements and records relating to individual complaints are kept confidentially except where the Secretary of State or body conducting an inspection under section 109 of the 2008 Act requests to access them. - Complaints will be available for inspection on the Academy premises.
+- Whether they have been resolved following a Stage 1 or 2 investigation, or they have proceeded to a Panel hearing; - Actions taken by the Academy as a result of the complaint (regardless of whether they are upheld); and - Correspondence, statements and records relating to individual complaints are kept confidentially, except where the Secretary of State or body conducting an inspection under section 109 of the 2008 Act requests to access them. - Complaints will be available for inspection on the Academy premises.